Kalat, Balochistan

-Kalāt or Qalāt (Brahui/Balochi: کلات), historically known as Qīqān, is the historical capital of Kalat State in Kalat district, in Balochistan.
+Kalāt or Qalāt (کلات), historically known as Qīqān or Kaikan is the historical capital of Kalat State in Kalat district, in Balochistan.
 The town of Kalat is the headquarter of Kalat District and was also known in the past by the historical names Kalat-e-Baloch and Kalat-e-Sewa.

 Qalat, formerly Kalat, is located roughly in the center of the Balochistan province, and in the past, the capital of Balochistan (in Kalat State).
 The Khan of Kalat is presently a ceremonial title held by Mir Suleman Dawood Jan, and the Pakistan government has made efforts to reconcile with him; his son, Prince Mohammed, who is next in line to be the Khan of Kalat, is pro-Pakistan.

 Name

+Kalat has been the capital of Baloch chiefs.
 In the Balochi language word Kalat is applied to a fort in general and the town became known as Kalat-e Baloch after the formation of the first Baloch rule over Kalat in the 15th century to distinguish it from Kalāt-e Ghilzai in Afghanistan, and Kalat-e Sewa after its legendary founder.
-During the reign of Mir Nasir Khan, the royal castle Miri (Miri meaning, "place of the Mir"), which was a magnificent building in the center of the city and where the Khan resided, was known as Kalat-e-Nasseer, and appellation it at present retains.
+During the reign of Mir Nasir Khan, the royal castle Miri (Miri meaning, "place of the Mir"), which was a magnificent building in the center of the city and where the Khan resided, was known as Kalat-e-Nasseer, an appellation it at present retains.